 Well, I couldn’t miss this out, could I?
-My previous post introduces the idea of your Horrible Inner Critic (HIC).
+My previous post, Say Hello to Your Horrible Inner Critic, introduces the idea of your Horrible Inner Critic (HIC).
 Changing your thinking from the idea that it’s you doing the beating-up, to the notion of your HIC doing it, helps you take the thoughts far less seriously.
 It helps separate the damaging thoughts from the more positive part of yourself.

 Now, when you have that recognition moment you can immediately take the sting out of the hurtful thinking by telling yourself something like: oh yeah, my little Horrible Inner Critic is trying to beat me up again.
 Then just flippantly tell it to go take a jump (or words to that effect).

 Be Kind to Yourself

 There’s more than one way to be kind to yourself – think about what would be most helpful to you.